-and thus there exists $\bar{s}_p$ larger than $s_p$ such that $\xesc(t_p+\bar{s}_p) - \xesc(t_p) - c \bar{s}_p \le 0$. \Cref{lem:first_attempt_time_int} is proved. \end{proof} Intervals $[t_p,t_p+\bar{s}_p]$ defined by the previous lemma are not convenient to apply the relaxation scheme because their length is arbitrary large (thus the ``front'' flux term involving the quantity $K_{\mathcal{G},\textrm{front}}$ in the relaxation scheme final inequality \vref{relax_scheme_final} cannot be controlled on such time intervals).
+which proves property \cref{item:item_three_lem_first_attempt_time_int}.
+According to how $t_n$ and $s_n$ and $\bar{s}_n$ where chosen, property \cref{item:item_one_lem_first_attempt_time_int} also holds. \Cref{lem:first_attempt_time_int} is proved. \end{proof} \paragraph{Time intervals of controlled length.} Intervals $[t_n,t_n+\bar{s}_n]$ defined by the previous lemma are not convenient to apply the relaxation scheme because their length is arbitrary large (thus the ``front'' flux term involving the quantity $\KGfront$ in the relaxation scheme final inequality \vref{relax_scheme_final} cannot be controlled on such time intervals).
 The following lemma provides another sequence of intervals (derived from the sequences defined in \cref{lem:first_attempt_time_int}) without this drawback (see \cref{fig:second_attempt_time_int}).

-Let $\tau$ denote a (large) positive quantity, to be chosen below.
+Let $\tau$ denote a (large) positive quantity to be chosen below.
 This quantity will determine the length of the time intervals where the relaxation scheme will be applied (more precisely that length will be between $\tau$ and $2\tau$).
-The value of $\tau$ will be chosen sufficiently large so that a sufficient amount of dissipation occurs during the relaxation scheme. \begin{lemma}[escape point remains to the right and ends up to the left in travelling frame, controlled duration] There exist sequences $(t'_p)_{p\in\nn}$ and $(s'_p)_{p\in\nn}$ such that, for every integer $p$ the following properties hold: \begin{itemize} \item $0\le t'_p$ and $\tau \le s'_p \le 2\tau$\,, \item for all $s$ in $[0,\tau]$, the following inequality holds: $\xesc(t'_p + s) - \xesc(t'_p) - cs \ge 0$\,, \item $\xesc(t'_p + s'_p) - \xesc(t'_p) - c s'_p \le 1$\,, \end{itemize} and such that
+The value of $\tau$ will be chosen large enough so that a sufficient amount of dissipation occurs during the relaxation scheme. \begin{lemma}[escape point remains to the right and ends up to the left in travelling frame, controlled duration] There exist sequences $(t'_n)_{n\in\nn}$ and $(s'_n)_{n\in\nn}$ such that, for every $n$ in $\nn$ the following properties hold: \begin{enumerate} \item $0\le t'_n$ and $\tau \le s'_n \le 2\tau$\,, \item for all $s$ in $[0,\tau]$, the following inequality holds: $\xesc(t'_n + s) - \xesc(t'_n) - cs \ge 0$\,, \item $\xesc(t'_n + s'_n) - \xesc(t'_n) - c s'_n \le 1$\,, \end{enumerate} and such that